 Good morning, friends!

-We’re so excited to share about our stay at the Disneyland Hotel last week.
+We’re so excited to share about our staycation at the Disneyland Hotel.
 It was nothing short of magical.
 Is that cliche to say?
 Absolutely.
 But, is it true?
 Absolutely.
 It is more expensive than hotels in the surrounding area, but since we were searching for that quintessential Disney “experience,” we found that it was worth the price.
 The convenient location (close enough to the parks for naps and rest), intentional (and adorable) decor themes, and even Disneyland-inspired ambiance music at every turn were some of our favorite aspects of our time!

 If you’re on the fence about booking at the Disneyland Hotel, we hope this post will help you make a decision (be warned, we are completely and unabashedly biased in its favor!).
 Also, prepare yourself for an onslaught of photos, because there are just so many beautiful things to share.